 Working together to support states and territories, and their ELLs

-The WIDA Consortium is made up of 39 U.S. states and territories dedicated to the research, design and implementation of a high-quality, culturally and linguistically appropriate system to support English language Learners in K-12 contexts.
+The WIDA Consortium is made up of 40 U.S. states, territories and federal agencies dedicated to the research, design and implementation of a high-quality, culturally and linguistically appropriate system to support English language Learners in K-12 contexts.
 This comprehensive system, based on research and educator feedback, is built on standards, assessments and professional learning.

 The consortium's member states and territories are divided into four regions: Northeast, Midwest, South and West.